 Chattan is a modern cottage built in 2000 and designed to reflect the island’s slate-quarrying heritage.
 The accommodation includes a spacious double and twin bedrooms upstairs with a further double bedroom on the ground floor.
 The generously-sized bathroom has a heated Easdale slate floor, and a bath with shower.

-The kitchen is well equipped with utensils, cutlery and crockery and has a gas hob and electric oven.
+The newly-fitted kitchen is well equipped with utensils, cutlery and crockery and has a gas hob and electric oven.
 There’s a dishwasher, washing machine, fridge-freezer, microwave and Nutribullet blender.
 The large lounge has a digital television, with BT Sports and Kids entertainment channels.
 There is a selection of games and books for guests’ enjoyment.

 Chattan has a south-facing patio with garden furniture to the rear of the property, which is accessed via French doors from the kitchen.
 The property has a wood-burning stove with fuel provided in the lounge which also has storage radiators.
 There are wall-mounted Dimplex heaters in the bedrooms.
 All bed linen and towels are included.
 There is good wi-fi connectivity.

 We permit pets to stay in Chattan with the restriction being no more than two small dogs (or the equivalent) which must be housed downstairs.

 Our prices start at just £295 for a two-night stay in winter, rising to a maximum of £990 per week in summer.
 Bookings in the summer months run from Saturday to Saturday.